A great brunch place, where you can have coffee and just sit back for hours, enjoying the relaxed atmosphere.

 My own child was conceived on Ibiza, too. 😉

 Do everything and never give up!
-That doesn’t sound very deep, I know, but for me it absolutely makes sense and it is the truth.
+As simple as that, but for me it absolutely makes sense and it is the truth.
 Life isn’t always a bowl of cherries but you just have to keep going!
+Be brave – no regrets and if you love, you can't be wrong!

 broadening your horizon.
 I believe that you do much better work and are able to give back to this world much more when you have a little bit of knowledge about it.